PatPinello/WebScraperOverwatch2/README.md

 Overwatch 2 is a multiplayer online game.
-It's website holds all the statistics for each player, but no easy way to compare.
+It's website holds all the statistics for each player, but there's no easy way to compare them.

-The user is given a web page that asks for the url of up to 5 people's Overwatch 2 accounts
+The user is given a web page that asks for the url of up to 5 people's Overwatch 2 accounts.

 Once these are added, an attribute is selected.
 In other words, the players stats for that attribute will be displayed.